AlunAlun/Obsidian/V-CXO/Notes/Fast Future Executive/Clients/Halliburton/Halliburton course initial feedback.md

 - Co-Author, The Fast Future Blur
 - Instructor, Caltech Future Skills Academy

 Dr. Alun has 20 years of experience in technology management product strategy, fundraising, and corporate leadership.
-As CEO, CTO, and Head of Department, he has led several multidisciteams spread over multiple disciplines.
-► As a Product Strategist: I have considerable experience in product development for international markets: identifying Ideal Customer Profiles, driving customer-focused product features, and creating successful Go-To-Market strategies.
+As CEO, CTO, and Head of Department, he has led several multidisciplinary teams, and has a deep understanding of how modern digital workflows are used to ensure efficient output.
+Al: Alun has considerable experience in product development for international markets: identifying Ideal Customer Profiles, driving customer-focused product features, and creating successful Go-To-Market strategies.
-► As a Fundraiser: I have raised over $20M in venture capital funding for three separate companies, and have a deep understanding of fundraising strategies, structures, and logistics.

 ► As a Communicator: I teach executive strategy to international corporate companies and have spoken at over 50 international conferences.
 ► As an Engineer: I have a Ph.D. in Physics, multiple years’ experience in technical project management, and in-depth knowledge of engineering and software development, in multiple different programming languages.